Call Mon-Sun:

 *The FDA warns that abruptly stopping lorazepam can induce seizures, especially when antidepressants are used concurrently.1

-Those with a history of addiction or personality disorders may experience symptoms when stopping, after just a few doses of the medication.5 For these reasons, it is always recommended to come off of lorazepam safely under the supervision of a licensed professional, even if attempting Ativan tapering on an outpatient basis.
-This ensures that medical complications can be closely monitored and treated promptly, and more severe medical emergencies can be prevented if they receive the necessary immediate response.
+Some persons may experience unmanageable symptoms when stopping suddenly, even after just a short time of taking the medication.5 For these reasons, it is always recommended to come off of lorazepam very slowly & safely under the supervision of a licensed professional.
+The same is true even if attempting Ativan tapering on an outpatient basis.
+This ensures that medical complications can be closely monitored and treated promptly, and more severe medical emergencies can be prevented if the person has access to the necessary immediate response.

 15 Years Experience by Professionals Who Understand Your Journey.